FarronF/limerick-council-meetings/meetings/2023/06/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 15th May 2023.md

 **REPLY**: The following areas outlined in black on the Patrickswell Local Area Plan 2015-2021 zoning

 map are deemed to be serviced or serviceable.
-The total area is 36.68 ha.--- 7
+The total area is 36.68 ha.
+---
+7

 **10.Question submitted by Councillor D. McSweeney**